robstetson/web-sprint-challenge-authentication-and-testing/README.md

 4. How does _Test Driven Development_ change the way we write applications and tests?

-it helps verify our results of inteded data
+it helps verify our results of inteded data, helps write working and useable code.